 If the "alive" water of the jellyfish becomes separated from the traces of intermingled solids, it would turn to "dead" distilled water.
-Therefore, the "living state" of water of a jellyfish is somehow invested with a small quantity of biomolecules with which it interacts; water in such a "living" state is probably no less responsible for the peculiar morphology of a jellyfish and its functional activity than bioorganic molecules.
-Without taking into consideration water-biomolecule interactions and the special properties thereby endowed upon them through this union, the nature of the "living state" will remain unfathomable. two systems is provide new insights into an understanding of the behavior of living systems (Tiezzi, 2002; Rossi et al., 2008).
-This theory can be illustrated by self-organization in chemi-
+Therefore, the "living state" of water of a jellyfish is someecules with which it interacts; water in such a "living" state is probably no less responsible for the peculiar morphology of a jellyfish and its functional activity than bioorganic molecules.
+Without taking into consideration water-biomolecule interactions and the special properties thereby endowed upon them through this union, the nature of the "living state" will remain unfathomable.

 By the middle of the last century, numerous papers were published in which it has been convincingly demonstrated that the thickness of zone of water hydrating hydrophilic surfaces and having the properties of "liquid ice" may reach tens and hundreds of water molecule layers and not just a few, as has usually been supposed (Henniker, 1949).
 With this being firmly established as the state of affairs, there will be far-reaching consequences regarding the true nature and characteristics of kinetics and thermodynamics of biochemical processes that define the living state of cells.
-It is evident that cvtoplasm is crowded with macromolecules and their ensembles, constituting an altogether enormous surface area hydrated by water and, in turn, resulting in this the water assuming the properties of "liquid ice."
+It is evident that cytoplasm is crowded with macromolecules and their ensembles, constituting an altogether enormous surface area hydrated by water and, in turn, resulting in this the water assuming the properties of "liquid ice."
 (Wiggins, 2001) However, until recently few scientists have insisted that, in the presence of water residing in such a state, physical-chemical processes should be seen as different from those in dilute solutions (Pollack, 2001).